martinjthompson/udsctf/README.md

 ## The challenges

 You can find the challenges in the `challenges` subdirectory.
+You shouldn't need to look in the `src` subdirectory, as there is little attempt to hide how things are working.
+The actual flag values are obfuscated, but the rest of the operation of the challenges is all there to be seen.